PhD in Biological Systems Engineering

 2015 Member of the Water Environment Federation (WEF)

-2009 Awarded Honorary Research Fellow from UW-Madison Biological Systems Engineering Department
+2009 Honorary Research Fellow from UW-Madison Biological Systems Engineering Department

 CV as submitted for the Green Talents award (2009):

-Abant Izzet Baysal University, Turkey / University of Wisconsin-Madison, USA
+Abant Izzet Baysal University, Turkey / University of Wisconsin-Madison, United States of America

 Kerem Güngör is an assistant professor at Abant Izzet Baysal University in Bolu in northwestern Turkey and currently also an honorary fellow at the University of Wisconsin-Madison in the United States.
 Güngör's research focuses on environmental technologies to prevent phosphorus pollution from animal manure.
 He is planning to develop waste treatment technologies that use anaerobic digestion, phosphorus recovery, and fermentation in particular.
 These processes provide biogas, phosphorus minerals, and organic ingredients for biodegradable plastic production, all of them useful resources.
 Biogas could help decrease dependence on fossil fuels and phosphorus minerals could help replace phosphate rock and phosphoric acid needed for fertilizer production.